KenKundert/emborg/doc/index.rst

     emborg mount restore

 creates a directory 'restore' and then mounts the repository on this directory.
-This allows you to move into the repository and copy files as if it were a file system.
+This allows you to move into the repository, navigating and retrieve files as if it were a file system.

 ::